+Non-Required Reading

-Non-required Reading Used in Lectures: Susan A. McDaniel, 2001, "Born at the Right Time?"
+McDaniel, Susan, 2001, "Born at the Right Time?"
 Canadian Journal of Sociology 26:193-214.

 McDaniel discusses Canadians (especially women) born in six different periods, from 1916-26 to 1965-75.
 She provides useful materials about Canadian society in different times (e.g. when the Old Age Pension started, and what unemployment rates were like).
 This material will be useful for those of you whose respondents lived much of their lives in Canada.
-To see a chart with the most essential information on it, see McDaniel on Blackboard.
+A chart with the most essential information from McDaniel is on Blackboard.

-January 13: The Size of One's Cohort
+January 19: The Size of One's Cohort